labiu/coralrom_questions_it-fr/README.md

 They are not in the data set which aims at identifying questions as those directive utterances “aimed at the addressee linguistic behavior.”

-Questions are classified according to the annotation schema in Table 1:
+Questions are classified according to the annotation schema in the following table:

 <table>
 <tbody>